-Transition to University life is filled with many significant changes and challenges.
+Transition to university life is filled with many significant changes and challenges.
 In order to help students make these changes, the New Student Orientation (NSO) program introduces students and their families to the WJU community, campus facilities, campus services, and most importantly, to fellow students and WJU staff.
 We believe the development of meaningful and healthy relationships is a key to making a smooth transition into the university experience.
 The orientation program helps develop strong friendships, which often last a lifetime and provide the support needed for the tougher moments of life.
-During the week of New Student Orientation, required of all new students enrolled in six or more units, students will be involved in a welcome dinner, worship, community service project, and various interactive activities.
+Students are required to attend if they are enrolled in six or more units.
+Some of the activities include a family BBQ, movie on the field, academic workshops, and various interactive activities.
 Student leadership members play a vital role in New Student Orientation by facilitating directed programming, sharing their personal college experiences, and building relationships with new students.